randy-tarasevich/shoreline-web-solutions/src/content/posts/post-3.md

 Think about the last time you received an email from a business using a generic Gmail or Yahoo address.
 Did it feel as legitimate as one from a company email?
 Probably not, and your customers feel the same way.

 When you email a client from sarah@shorelinecatering.com instead of sarahscatering456@gmail.com, you immediately establish credibility.
 You're showing that you've invested in your business infrastructure and take your professional presence seriously.
-This is especially important for Connecticut shoreline businesses competing in saturated local markets—every detail of your brand matters.
+This is especially important for Connecticut businesses competing in saturated local markets—every detail of your brand matters.

 ## **🤝 Building Trust with Customers**